Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is partially supported by the National Key R\&D Program of China (2022YFA1004101), the National Natural Science Foundation of China (Nos.
-U22B2052, 61922019, 12222106), the Shenzhen Science and Technology Program (No. RCYX20200714114700072), the Pacific Institute for the Mathematical Sciences (PIMS), and the Guangdong Basic and Applied Basic Research Foundation (No. 2022B1515020082).
+This work is partially supported by the National Natural Science Foundation of China (Nos.
+62450072, U22B2052, 12326605, 12222106, 62495085, 62027826, 12501429), the Distinguished Youth Funds of the Liaoning Natural Science Foundation (No.2025JH6/101100001), the Distinguished Young Scholars Funds of Dalian (No.2024RJ002), the Guangdong Basic and Applied Basic Research Foundation (No. 2022B1515020082), the LiaoNing Revitalization Talents Program (No. 2022RG04) and the Fundamental Research Funds for the Central Universities.

 \ifCLASSOPTIONcaptionsoff

 \fi